ColonelCrackpot/spriteCloudAssessment/README.md

     1. I chose two fairly simple examples, a failed login request along with an invalid user request
 6. Execute a parameterized delayed request (max 3 seconds) and evaluate how long the request takes.
     1. Similar to the UI tests I created test data to be passed through to allow different delays

+## Future improvements

+There are a bunch of improvements that could have been made.
+Some things I would have liked to have done but did not have the time to would be

+1. Creating a proper tooling script, providing proper common functionality
+2. Incorporated environment variables.
+From my understanding it should be fairly easy to implement this, but I thought of adding it too late, and would have added unnessary complexity for the simplicity of this repo.
+3. Done better pipeline reporting.
+I put a decent amount of effort into the current reporting, but I have not used github workflows before, and did not have the best experience.
+I believe what I have is quite good but I definitely could have done some neatening.
+I dislike the default html report.
+4. Better docker image.
+I would have liked to have implemented my own image solution, something that handles multiple browsers better than the existing playwright image.
+I get some warnings that are unnessary but did not have time to properly dig into this.
+5. Used better locators.
+Xpaths are my bread and butter, and while generally seen as inferior to ID locators, they can be even more secure when built correctly.
+Playwright does have its own solution to this but I do not believe it was as neat or easy to read as the xpaths I created, but I am sure with more investigation I could have found a neater implementation.

 ## Use of AI